tf-coreml/tf-coreml/README.md

 - "tfcoreml": the tfcoreml package
 - "examples": examples to use this converter
 - "tests": unit tests
-- "utils": general utils for evalaution and graph inspection
+- "utils": general scripts for graph inspection